Cane Ashby: Storylines

 Cane then helps Katherine discover she has a brain tumor that needs to be removed.
 While she is on sick leave, she names Cane interim CEO of her company, Chancellor Industries.
 He later hires an assistant, Hilary Curtis (Mishael Morgan), whom Jill and then Lily become suspicious of.
 Meanwhile, an unknown blogger is targeting the Winters family online, with photos of Hilary kissing Cane as well as the two of them in a hotel room.
 After a private investigation, the Winters figure out Hilary is the blogger (as she blames Neil for her mother's death years prior) just as Hilary attempts to drug Cane.
 She is fired from Chancellor Industries and shunned by the family.
 Soon after, everyone gets word that Katherine has died from terminal cancer while on trip around the world.
-She leaves Cane as CEO, but leaves her percentage to Victor Newman (Eric Braeden).
-After recovering their marriage, Cane and Lily agree to become the new managers of the Genoa City Athletic Club after her brother Devon Hamilton (Bryton James) buys it.
+She leaves Cane as CEO, but leaves her percentage to Victor (Braeden).
+After recovering their marriage, Cane and Lily agree to become the new managers of the Genoa City Athletic Club after her brother Devon Hamilton (James) buys it.
 In 2015, Cane and Lily experience marital problems after Lily learns Cane knew about Devon and Hilary's affair.
 Cane takes a job at Fenmore's and begins to grow close to his step-aunt, Lauren Fenmore (Tracey Bregman).
 The two eventually share a kiss which causes further problems within his marriage.
 Incorrectly thinking he and Lauren are having an affair, Lily lashes out by sleeping with Cane's friend and one-time business associate, Joe Clark (Scott Elrod).
 Cane dumps Lily after she confesses to the tryst.
 The two reconcile a few months later with Joe having become obsessed with Lily.
 He is subsequently framed by Joe as having involvement in Hilary's disappearance.
 Lily is unsure of what to believe causing Cane to be upset that she would question his innocence and the two separate, with Cane moving out of their home.
 Lily sleeps with Joe again before finding out the truth.
 Lily agrees to help Cane clear his name but he rejects her attempts to reconcile.
 The two eventually reconcile in early 2016.
-Jill purchases Brash & Sassy and appoints Cane co-CEO alongside Billy Abbott (Jason Thompson) and Victoria Newman (Amelia Heinle).
+Jill purchases Brash & Sassy and appoints Cane co-CEO alongside Billy (Thompson) and Victoria Newman (Amelia Heinle).